 Then, using your hands (a cook's best tools), spread the paste mixture all over the pork, being sure to work into all of the nooks and crannies of the meat.

 Heat some vegetable oil in a large skillet over medium heat.
 Brown the pork on all sides and place in a 4-quart or larger slow cooker.
-Add vinegar and reserved paste mixture to the skillet and bring to a boil.
-Be sure to scrape the pan for any fond left behind by the pork.
-Pour the liquid over the pork, place the lid on the slow cooker and cook on low for 6-10 hours.

 Remove the pork from the slow cooker (do not discard remaining liquid) and let it cool considerably, but not all the way to room temp.
-The longer you let it cool, the better the fat will distribute throughout the meat.
+When the pork has cooled down some, it's time to shred!
+I recommend using your hands, it's the fastest and easiest.

-At this point, many people will tell you to "take two forks and shred the pork".
+Your hands are your best tools for shredding pulled pork!!
+Many people will tell you to "take two forks and shred the pork".
 Um, no. This will take you forever.
 And wear you out.
 Use your cook's best tools again - your hands - and get in there and shred it up.

 Once the pork is 'pulled' add it back into the slow cooker and mix it with the remaining liquid.
 Heat up the meat on low until it starts to simmer, then switch the heat to warm.
 You are now ready to eat!